I've seen both. Today technicians are in abundance, and healers are sorely needed.

 Brainwave Optimization is one of the most advanced therapies on the planet.
 It is especially helpful for recovery from stroke, trauma, PTSD, concussions, addictions, insomnia and compulsions.

-But the most commonly reported benefit, is that by the 3rd session, people are sleeping like they haven’t in 20 years.
+But the most commonly reported benefit is that after the 3rd session, people are saying, "I haven't slept this well in years."

 Brainwave Optimization was invented about 15 years ago by a computer scientist, Lee Gerdes, after he was attacked by 3 teenagers, one with a baseball bat.